-The Balfour-Hesburgh Scholars Program’s Summer Institute at Notre Dame is designed to jump-start our scholars’ transition to college life and their acculturation to the demanding academic environment of a top-20 university.
+The Balfour-Hesburgh Scholars Program’s (BHSP) Summer Institute at Notre Dame is designed to jump-start our scholars’ transition to college life and their acculturation to the demanding academic environment of a top-20 university.
+The Summer Institute is required for all scholars that want to receive the full benefits of being in the BHSP and it’s where every Balfour’s journey begins.
+Here are some frequently asked questions regarding the Institute:

 What does it look like?

 Students live in adjacent dorms and share a room with a fellow program scholar.
-The new scholars (Littles) are assigned into groups with upperclassmen (Bigs) to help get new students acquainted with the Balfour community and college social life.
+The new scholars (we call them Littles) are assigned into groups with upperclassmen (called Bigs) to help get new students acquainted with the Balfour community and college social life.

-Here’s an ALBA schedule from 2021 and a STEM one.
+Here’s an ALBA and STEM schedule from last year.

 How much does it cost?

-The Balfour program pays for travel, meals, and housing; students should not expect to have to spend any money to attend.
+The BHSP pays for travel, meals, and housing; students should not expect to have to spend any money to attend.
 Additionally, travel and dining hall meals are coordinated by Balfour.

 When does this amazing program take place?

 Students live in dorms on campus for four weeks.
-This year’s dates are set for arrival on June 24th and departure on July 22nd.
+The program starts mid-June and ends mid-July.
+Tentative dates for 2023 are June 23rd – July 21st.

 How can I apply?

-Balfour contacts students via e-mail, additional instructions will be provided then.
+Students are contacted via email, additional instructions will be provided then.

 Who can I ask for more information?